jaydu1/VITAE/paper/README.md

 - `evaluate_other_methods.py`: Evaluate the trajectory inference results from other methods.
 - `run_and_evaluate_VITAE.py`: Run VITAE with different random seeds and record the evaluation result.

 The intermediate results of the above scripts are in the sub-folder `result`.
-Then the figures in Section 5 is given by the following Python script:
+Then the figures can be plotted with the following Jupyter notebook:

-- `plot_sec5.py`: Reproduce the Figure 3 in the manuscript.
+- `plot_benchmark.py`: Reproduce the Figure 2 in the manuscript.

-## An Application to the Developing Mouse Neocortex
+## Application on developing mouse neocortex
-The folder `An Application to the Developing Mouse Neocortex` contains code to reproduce results in Section 6 of the manuscript.
+The folder `Application on developing mouse neocortex` contains code to reproduce results on two developing mouse neocortex datasets of the manuscript.

 - `cc_scores.R`: Functions to compute cell-cycle scores.
 - `run_Seurat_Slingshot`: Run Seurat and Slingshot and record the results.
 - `run_VITAE.py`: Run VITAE, and save the trained model and intermediate results.

 The intermediate results of the above scripts are in the sub-folder `result`.
-Then the figures in Section 5 is given by the following Python and R scripts:
+Then the figures can be plotted with the following Jupyter notebook:

-- `plot_sec6.py`: Reproduce the Figure 4-5 and the subfigures of Figure 6 in the manuscript.
+- `plot_mouse_brain.ipynb`: Reproduce the Figure 3 and S3 in the manuscript.

+## Application on integrating mouse brain datasets

+## Application on scRNA and scATAC datasets

+The folder `Application on scRNA and scATAC datasets` contains code to reproduce results on multiomic trajectory inference of the manuscript.

+- `run_VITAE.py`: Run VITAE, and save the trained model and intermediate results.

+The figures can be plotted with the following Jupyter notebook:

-- `plot_sec6.R`: Reproduce the main figures of Figure 6 in the manuscript.
+- `plot_human_hematopoiesis.ipynb`: Reproduce the Figure 6 in the manuscript.

 # Reproducibility Workflow